Appendix A: The Sexual and Gender-Based Harassment Policy

 On University property

 the conduct was in connection with a University or University-recognized program or activity

 the conduct may have the effect of creating a hostile environment for a member of the University community.

 Individuals considering making a disclosure to University resources should make sure they have informed expectations concerning privacy and confidentiality.
 The University is committed to providing all possible assistance in understanding these issues and helping individuals to make an informed decision.

 It is important to understand that, while the University will treat information it has received with appropriate sensitivity, University personnel may nonetheless need to share certain information with those at the University responsible for stopping or preventing sexual or gender-based harassment.
 For example, University officers, other than those who are prohibited from reporting because of a legal confidentiality obligation or prohibition against reporting, must promptly notify the School about possible sexual or gender-based harassment, regardless of whether a complaint is filed.
 Such reporting is necessary for various reasons, including to ensure that persons possibly subjected to such conduct receive appropriate services and information; that the University can track incidents and identify patterns; and that, where appropriate, the University can take steps to protect the Virscend community.
-This reporting by University officers will not necessarily result in a complaint; rather, the School or unit Deputy Director of Student Success and Distance Learning, in consultation with the Deputy Director of Student Success and Distance Learning, will assess the information and determine what action, if any, will be taken.
-Information will be disclosed in this manner only to those at the University who, in the judgment of the Deputy Director of Student Success and Distance Learning or School have a need to know.
+This reporting by University officers will not necessarily result in a complaint; rather, the School or Director of Student Success and Distance Learning, in consultation with the Director of Student Success and Distance Learning, will assess the information and determine what action, if any, will be taken.
+Information will be disclosed in this manner only to those at the University who, in the judgment of the Director of Student Success and Distance Learning or School have a need to know.

 Should individuals desire to discuss an incident or other information only with persons who are subject to a legal confidentiality obligation or prohibition against reporting, they should ask University officers for information about such resources.
 University officers are available to discuss these other resources and to assist individuals in making an informed decision.